spustlik/SolutionEx/SolutionExtensions/overview.md

 * allow to use /bin/debug or /bin/release using /**/extensionName.dll
 * custom variables in cfg like $(MyTemplates)=$(SolutionDir)/MyTemplates*
 * some support of events / long running extensions, autorun
-* if argument is "?" ask user when running

 #### Notes
 * Debugging